Em-Weston/Chorebot/README.md

 ## Project Status
 Current Status: `Work in progress`
 I have created most of the user interface.
 With user-friendly, logical features.
 I have added the basic javascript, so the page responds to user interaction.
-I have built the functionality to finish the game and have a winner.
+I have built the functionality to finish the game and have a winner add the  logic to declare a loser.

-I now need to add the Javascript logic to declare a looser.
+* The Logic is flawed, you can continue clicking closed dooors and over-ride a loss to generate a win.
 ***

 ## Room for improvement